 Following are the brand names of the common Anti-Vegf agents

 VEGF stands for Vascular Endothelial Growth Factor.
-This chemical comes from many cells in the body.
-It’s used for certain important bodily functions.
-Certain retinal conditions promote the growth of new blood vessels.
-These new blood vessels grow because of VEGF.
-These new blood vessels are leaky.
-They tend to cause swelling and bleeding in the retina, affecting vision.
+This chemical comes from many cells in the body and is used for certain critical bodily functions.
+Certain retinal conditions promote the growth of new blood vessels, which grow because of VEGF and are leaky.
+They cause swelling and bleeding in the retina, affecting vision.

-Swelling and fluid collection in the retina is macular edema.
-Macula is the central part of the retina.
-The most important part.
-Macular edema occurs in Diabetic Retinopathy.
+Swelling and fluid collection in the retina is macular oedema.
+The macula is the central part of the retina and is the most crucial part of the eye.
+Macular oedema occurs in Diabetic Retinopathy.
 Retinal Vein Occlusions and ARMD also affect the retina.
-ARMD is age related macular degeneration.
-It is also referred as AMD.
+ARMD is age-related macular degeneration.
+It is also referred to as AMD.

-Now, Anti Vegf drugs act against this Vegf.
-They are anti vascular endothelial growth.
-By giving antivegf injections into eye, the VEGF level comes down.
-This in turn reduces the formation of these abnormal blood vessels.
-The leakage from these blood vessels comes down and the swelling reduces.
+Now, Anti VEGF drugs act against this Vegf.
+They are anti-vascular endothelial growth.
+By giving anti-VEGF injections into the eye, the VEGF level comes down, reducing the formation of these abnormal blood vessels.
+The leakage from these blood vessels comes down, and the swelling decreases.
 The vision thus improves.

 AntiVegf injections were FDA approved for use in the eye in 2004.
-Since then anti vascular endothelial growth factor therapy is the main treatment for these retinal conditions.
+Since then, anti-vascular endothelial growth factor therapy has been the primary treatment for these retinal conditions.
 They cause fewer problems than their counterpart, steroid injections.

-At one time Steroid injections were the most common eye injections.
-This was before the anti VEGF eye injections.
+At one time, Steroid injections were the most common eye injections before the anti-VEGF eye injections.

 The two Steroids injections commonly used these days are :

 This steroid injection improves eye health in diabetic maculopathy.
-It is also used in CME.
-CME occurs after cataract surgery.
-It stands for cystoid macular edema.
-These injections are also used in certain inflammatory eye diseases.
+It is also used in CME (cystoid macular oedema) after cataract surgery and in certain inflammatory eye diseases.

-This is an injection in the eye.
-But it is actually a steroid implant that stays in the eye for 4 months.
-This eye injection releases the drug for prolonged periods of time.
+Ozurdex is an injection in the eye.
+But it is a steroid implant that stays in the eye for four months.
+This eye injection releases the drug for prolonged periods.
 Ozurdex is used in Diabetic retinopathy and Retinal Vein Occlusions.
 It has no role in ARMD.
 Read more detailed information about Ozurdex.

-Steroid Injections into the eye have 2 side effects.
-The first is they have the tendency to cause a rise in eye pressure.
+Steroid Injections into the eye have two side effects.
+The first is they tend to cause a rise in eye pressure.
 This is known as Glaucoma.
 The second is they tend to hasten cataract formation.
-That is why after giving these injections intraocular pressures are regularly monitored.
+That is why after giving these injections, intraocular pressures are regularly monitored.

 It is for these reasons that doctors prefer anti-VEGF drugs more than steroids.
 Eye Doctors use steroid injections when there is some inflammation.
-Steroids are also put to use when anti-VEGF injections dont have the desired result.
+Steroids are also used when anti-VEGF injections don't have the desired result.

 Compared to triamcinolone, Ozurdex injections in the eye have an added advantage.
 They have a longer duration of action.
-In fact, ozurdex have longer action than even anti-VEGF treatment.
+Ozurdex have more prolonged action than even anti-VEGF treatment.